dcac/dcac.github.io/_posts/reviews/2014-11-20-after-tiller.md

 None of these doctors wanted to be political activists.
 They just want to help women.
 And they still grapple with ethical conundrums on a daily basis, all while keeping Dr. Tiller’s ethos at the forefront of their practices: that a woman’s body is smarter than a doctor.

 The truth you encouraged Shane and Wilson to seek is the real hero of this story.
-Thank you for guiding it’s journey.
+Thank you for guiding its journey.

 {% contentfor signature %}
 **Highest regards,**